wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 }));
 ```

 Add the following event handlers to the `ConfigMathTab` class.
-These event handlers will update the state with the values from the controls and perform the calculation of the two numbers by using the operator specified on the configuration page:
+These event handlers will update the state with the values from the controls and perform the calculation of the two numbers by using the operator specified on the configuration page.

 ```ts
 private handleOnChangedOperandA = (event): void => {